-Genealogy, or the study of family history, has become a very popular pastime.
+The study of family history, or genealogy, is a well-known pastime that has become even more popular now that large amounts and varied types of data are available on the Internet.
 People of all ages and backgrounds are interested in discovering who their ancestors were and how they lived.
-The search is like a huge jigsaw puzzle, with a few important differences.
+The search is like doing a huge jigsaw puzzle, with a few important differences.
 You need to start in the middle, with yourself, and work outward.
 Some pieces get lost and you may find them later on the floor, or you may discover that the dog ate them and they are gone forever.
 This interactive overview is designed to help you work through the basic steps of research on your own.

 - the hope of inheriting a fortune